HEARTH was selected for the VCAA 2022 Playlist for VCE Theatre Studies, Unit 3 & Unit 4.

-FREE Educational resources will consists of:
+FREE Educational resources available below:

 Duration: 85 minutes

 Description: It’s 7 February 2009 – forever known in Australia’s history as ‘Black Saturday’– and John and Barb Robinson prepare to celebrate the 18th birthday of their youngest son, Tom, at their country Victorian home.
 With the arrival of their eldest son, Matthew, along with his girlfriend, Abbey, the celebrations kick off, but the simmering tension between the two brothers builds along with the temperature outside.
 Before the ice-cream cake has time to melt, it’s revealed that Tom and his mates have been in trouble with the police for lighting fires.
 In an outburst of anger and frustration Tom then reveals a deep family secret.
 But will bringing everything out in the open finally give the Robinsons the peace and acceptance they have constantly struggled for, or will it tear the family further apart and make them question the very structure they’ve tried to uphold?

 Written by Fleur Murphy, Hearth is a compelling contemporary Australian drama about family and belonging, forged in the exploration of an environmental threat Australians know all too well.
 The play was inspired by a number of things: Fleur’s own upbringing in a small country town, the impact of family secrets, and the heartbreaking accounts of those that were involved in the Black Saturday Bushfires in 2009.
 Hearth both leans on and subverts the tropes of naturalistic (or ‘kitchen sink’) Australian family drama by using styles of realism contrasted with lyrical monologues / direct address, symbolism and metaphor.